Shane Douglas: Triple Threat reformation and final storylines (1996–1999)

 Douglas lost his title to Bam Bam Bigelow on the October 24 episode of Hardcore TV after Rick Rude chose Bigelow as Douglas' challenger.
 As a result, Bigelow was kicked out of Triple Threat and replaced by Lance Storm.
 After failing in a rematch at Ultimate Jeopardy, Douglas regained the title by defeating Bigelow at the November to Remember pay-per-view, beginning his fourth reign as champion.
 Douglas was injured in the match and was sidelined for nearly two months, making his return to action on January 30, 1998.
 At Hostile City Showdown, Bigelow rejoined Triple Threat by turning on his partner Taz during a match against Triple Threat.
 Bigelow's return lead to Lance Storm being kicked out of the group, which began a feud between Storm and the Triple Threat.
 At Living Dangerously, Douglas and Chris Candido faced Storm and his mystery partner, who was revealed to be Al Snow.
 Snow pinned Douglas following a Snow Plow.
-This earned Snow, a title shot against Douglas for the world title at Wrestlepalooza, where Douglas retained the title.
+This earned Snow a title shot against Douglas for the world title at Wrestlepalooza, where Douglas retained the title.

 Douglas suffered an injury which prevented him from competing for a couple of months but he continued to appear on television, during which Triple Threat began feuding with Taz, Rob Van Dam and Sabu.
 The two teams squared off in a match at November to Remember, where Triple Threat lost.
 After the match, Bigelow left ECW and Chris Candido abandoned Douglas, resulting in Triple Threat being disbanded.

 Douglas continued his feud with Taz, which culminated in a match between the two at Guilty as Charged in 1999, where Douglas lost the ECW World Heavyweight Championship to Taz after Douglas was attacked by former teammate Chris Candido, allowing Taz to win with a Tazmission.
 Douglas' fourth ECW World Heavyweight Championship reign was the longest reign in the title's history, lasting 406 days.

 Douglas faced Taz in a rematch for the World Heavyweight Championship at House Party, where he lost.
-On February 12 at Crossing the Line '99, Douglas allied with his long-time nemesis Tommy Dreamer to feud with Impact Players after both men claimed to be the "New Franchise" but Douglas elected Dreamer as his successor, turning Douglas face for the first time since he disrespect to ECW fans in nearly 3 years.
+On February 12 at Crossing the Line '99, Douglas allied with his long-time nemesis Tommy Dreamer to feud with Impact Players after both men claimed to be the "New Franchise" but Douglas elected Dreamer as his successor, turning Douglas face for the first time in nearly 3 years.
+After the face turn, Douglas would perform in a heroic role for the first since he disrespected the ECW Television title in 1996 and continued to feud with the Impact Players.
 At Living Dangerously, Dreamer and Douglas defeated Impact Players.
-Douglas continued to feud with the Impact Players until he left the company due to a disagreement with Paul Heyman.
 Douglas wrestled his last match in ECW on April 15, where he defeated Justin Credible after a Pittsburgh Plunge.
+On May 15, Douglas was scheduled to represent ECW on the interpromotional Break the Barrier event.
+However, after a disagreement with Paul Heyman, Douglas delivered a controversial shoot promo at the event which ended with him quitting ECW one day before its Hardcore Heaven pay-per-view.